kapkuber/RisingTides/README.md

 - The project was developed as an assignment to practice array manipulation, referencing objects, and implementing the Weighted UnionFind algorithm.

 ---

-Feel free to customize this README based on the specific details and conventions of your project.